awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 1. Enter the following settings in the **Database Activity Stream** window:
    + For **Master key**, choose a key from the list of AWS KMS customer master keys \(CMKs\)\.
 **Note**
- If your Aurora MySQL cluster can't access AWS KMS CMKs, follow the instructions in [Network Prerequisites for Aurora MySQL Database Activity Streams](#DBActivityStreams.Prereqs) to enable such access first\.
+ If your Aurora MySQL cluster can't access AWS KMS CMKs, follow the instructions in [Network prerequisites for Aurora MySQL Database Activity Streams](#DBActivityStreams.Prereqs) to enable such access first\.

      The master key is used to encrypt the key that in turn encrypts the database activity logged\.
 You must choose a master key other than the default key\.
 For more information about encryption keys and AWS KMS, see [What is AWS Key Management Service?](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) in the *AWS Key Management Service Developer Guide\.*
    + For **Database activity stream mode**, choose **Asynchronous** or **Synchronous**\.